ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 A specialized feature could be required by an application only when using a specific protocol, and not when using others.
 For example, if an application is using UDP, it could require control over the checksum or fragmentation behavior for UDP; if it used a protocol to frame its data over a byte stream like TCP, it would not need these options.
 In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used.
 For example, if the API allows an application to specify a preference to use a partial checksum, communication would not fail when a protocol such as TCP is selected, which uses a checksum covering the entire payload.

 Other specialized features, however, could be strictly required by an application and thus constrain the set of protocols that can be used.
-For example, if an application requires support for automatic handover or failover for a Connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
+For example, if an application requires support for automatic handover or failover for a connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
 A Transport Services API MUST allow applications to define such requirements and constrain the system's options.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

 ## Scope for API and Implementation Definitions